kinkey/idlescape-helper/README.md

-added extension, added a Disable sell button which loads on page load v 0.0.2 -- added a new button. allows for hearing when you're running very low on food
+added extension, added a Disable sell button which loads on page load v 0.0.2 -- added a new button. allows for hearing when you're running very low on food v 0.0.3 -- allow for toggling of beeping.